 Financial aid is available to students who demonstrate financial

 need.
 Financial aid can be applied for during the application process.

 Admission is open to rising high school juniors and seniors.
 International applicants are welcome; international students who enroll must obtain a tourist visa in order to attend the program.
 All applicants must demonstrate permission from parents/guardians in order to register.

-The application for summer 2019 will open in early fall 2018; applications are due by March 1, 2019.
-Applications can be made to multiple concentrations, however students can ultimately enroll in only one concentration: acting, design, directing, or playwriting.
-All of the following materials are required by the deadline in order to be considered for admission:
+The application for summer 2019 is now open; applications are due by March 1, 2019.
+Applicants can indicate an interest in multiple concentrations, however students can ultimately enroll in only one concentration: acting, design, directing, or playwriting.
+All of the following materials are required by March 1 in order to be considered for admission:

 Online Application Form

 This is the first step in the application process.
 As part of the application form, you will need to submit your essay, resume, and photograph.
 Your letter of reference and high school transcript will be uploaded separately, after you submit the application form.

 The essay is part of the application form will be in response to the following prompt: how do you plan to impact the world through theatre?

 As part of the application form, upload a brief list or description of your theatrical and/or artistic experience highlighting creative and artistic work accomplished, activities, and previous training.

 The photograph does not need to be an official headshot.